juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## AWS API Gateway
 The main purpose of this lab is to show how to create a microservices backend with AWS and lambda functions in Golang.
-So the first estep is to expose a API for contacts update which is publicly available.
+So the first estep is to expose an API to update update which is publicly available.

 ## AWS Lambda Functions Golang microservices
 AWS Lambda microservices in Golang